-- Convert AFP input files to PDF. - Convert Metacode input files to AFP, Metacode, or PDF. - Convert PCL input files to PDF. - Index input files to enhance your ability to view, archive, or retrieve individual pages or groups of pages from large print files. - For Metacode output, collect the resources needed for printing or viewing a document, so that you can print and view the exact document, possibly years after its creation.
+- Convert AFP data to PDF, Metacode to AFP, Metacode, and PDF, and PCL to PDF. - Index input data to enhance your ability to view, archive, or retrieve individual pages or groups of pages from large print files. - Collect the resources needed for printing or viewing a document, so that you can print and view the exact document, possibly years after its creation.